5l1v3r1/port-scanner-2/README.md

-Basic port scanner using goroutines.
+Port scanner using goroutines for concurrent scanning.